Skip to content

 Fees & Pricing

-Premium for open banking. ~2.1% effective take rate per Volt's own filings, vs 0.2-0.5% typical OB.
+Premium for open banking. ~2.1% effective take rate per Volt's own filings, against 0.2-0.5% typical OB.
 Custom commercials, no rolling reserve

 Tech & Integration